auoie/tinystuffdev/nextjs/README.md

 It did not work out of the box.
 [This issue](https://github.com/twopluszero/next-images/issues/83) had the solution to use the parameter `disableStaticImages: true` and to use `src={StaticImage}` rather than `src={StaticImage.src}`.
+Then in cloudflare, I can just set the Browser Cache TTL value to 1 year.

 ## Todo